kant/OpenSourceCoronavirusProjects/README.md

 This is a directory and tech tree of collected open source research and technologies aimed at preventing the coronavirus COVID-19 pandemic
 ***********************************************************************************************************************************************************************
 TREAT EVERYTHING DOCUMENTED AND DESIGNED IN THIS DIRECTORY AND OTHERS AS POTENTIALLY HAZARDOUS, UNTESTED, AND WITHOUT ANY WARRANTY IT WILL WORK FOR THE DESIRED PURPOSE, OR SAFELY

 DEVICES AND TECHNIQUES DOCUMENTED, RESEARCHED AND LINKED HERE CAN POTENTIALLY HURT AND KILL YOU, OR THEY CAN FAIL TO WORK EXPOSING YOU OR OTHERS TO INFECTION TO COVID-19 OR OTHER RELATED, OR UNRELATED ILLNESSES.

 NOTHING LISTED HERE IS FDA TESTED

 THIS INFORMATION IS PROVIDED SOLELY FOR THE COLLABORATION OF THE WORLD'S COMMUNITY TO FIGHT THE GREATER EFFECTS OF THE CORONAVIRUS PANDEMIC

 DO NOT MAKE AND DISTRIBUTE EQUIPMENT IF YOU ARE ILL

+PLEASE DO NOT GET FRUSTRATED WORKING WITH PEOPLE, WE'RE ALL TRYING TO HELP, THIS IS A CRISIS, AND WE STILL HAVE TO TAKE CARE OF OUR PERSONAL OBLIGATIONS TOO
 ***********************************************************************************************************************************************************************

 Isn't COVID-19 just like the flu?